 Is There a Connection Between Hearing Loss and Cardiovascular Health?

-Understanding the relationship between hearing loss and cardiovascular health can help you take a more proactive approach to both your hearing and your overall well being.
+Understanding the connection between hearing and cardiovascular health can help you take a more proactive approach to both your hearing and overall well-being.

 Key Takeaways

-- Research suggests there may be a connection between hearing loss and cardiovascular health due to the important role blood flow plays in hearing.
+- Research suggests there may be a connection between cardiovascular health and hearing due to the important role circulation plays in inner ear function.

-- The inner ear relies on a healthy supply of oxygen rich blood to function properly and process sounds effectively.
+- The inner ear relies on a steady supply of oxygen-rich blood to support the structures responsible for hearing.

-- Certain cardiovascular conditions may increase the risk of hearing changes by affecting circulation throughout the body.
+- Certain cardiovascular conditions may be associated with an increased risk of hearing changes.

-- Maintaining heart healthy habits may also help support long term hearing health.
+- Heart-healthy habits may also help support long-term hearing health.

-- Regular hearing tests can help identify changes in hearing that may otherwise go unnoticed.
+- Regular hearing tests can help identify changes early and establish a baseline for monitoring your hearing.

-- Protecting both your cardiovascular and hearing health can contribute to better quality of life as you age.
+- Supporting both your cardiovascular and hearing health can contribute to better communication and quality of life.

 In this article

-The inner ear contains tiny sensory cells that help convert sound into signals that the brain can interpret.
-These cells depend on a constant supply of oxygen and nutrients delivered through the bloodstream.
+The inner ear contains tiny sensory cells that help convert sound into signals the brain can understand.
+These cells require a constant supply of oxygen and nutrients delivered through the bloodstream to function properly.

-Several cardiovascular conditions have been associated with an increased risk of hearing loss.
+Several cardiovascular conditions have been studied for their possible relationship with hearing health.
 These may include:

 - High blood pressure